Venice is awesome. Where else in the world can you ride in a gondola and walk the streets of a floating city?!

 3. Generator Hostel Venice (fancy yet budget accommodation)

 The interior at Generator Hostel Venice is so gorgeous and modern that it’s easy to forget you’re travelling on a budget.

 Originally a warehouse, this hostel stands on the waterfront of the Giudecca Island one short stop on the Vapporetto from Piazza San Marco.

-The sky suite is luxurious and affordable.
+The sky suite is luxurious, affordable and some of the best rooms to stay in.
 And yes, you can see the stars from your bed.

 Private rooms are available here at Generator Hostels.
 Shared dorms are also available from 5-16 beds, female dorm included.

 Kick start your day with a buffet breakfast (for a small extra fee) and barista-style coffee in an over-sized armchair.

 When the moon comes out, head to the bar for happy hour and sample some social beers or signature cocktails.
 Heck, you may as well grab some dinner whilst you’re at it.

 The staff here knows their stuff and will gladly answer your travel questions.
 They love to go the extra mile.

 Generator Hostel Venice is the best hostel in Venice for: